1.1 In these Terms, the following definitions apply:

 6.1 Optimal shall provide the Services to the Customer in accordance with the Specification in all material respects.

-6.2.1 Unless stated otherwise, all ISX System contracts are five years in duration (‘Initial Contract Term ‘) starting on the Effective Date.
+6.2.1 Unless stated otherwise, all ISX System contracts are three years in duration (‘Initial Contract Term ‘) starting on the Effective Date.

 6.2.2 Contracts will renew automatically at the end of the Initial Contract Term and subsequently on each anniversary of the Effective Date unless cancelled in writing by the Customer giving at least sixty days notice.